The Dark Horse Sour Gas Treating and Carbon Capture Facility

 - 20-mile, 20-inch sweet gas pipeline that delivers treated sweet/rich gas to multiple third-party processing plants.

-The Dark Horse facility and associated gathering system are scheduled to come into service in August 2021, with an initial operating capacity of 85 million cubic feet per day.
+The Dark Horse facility has an initial operating capacity of 85 million cubic feet per day.
 Piñon has purchased a second amine train, which is scheduled to enter service in fall 2021.
 This will increase the total sour gas treating capacity for the facility to 170 million cubic feet per day.
 The Dark Horse facility is expandable to accommodate up to four amine trains, representing a capacity of 340 million cubic feet per day.